-Experts usually design programs which are then deployed to managers.
-To have more effective diversity and inclusion programs, it would be wise to get the side of managers from the start.
+Experts usually design programs that are then deployed to managers.
+It would be wise to get managers’ side from the start to have more effective diversity and inclusion programs.

 This has the advantage of increasing buy-in and helps to make interventions more sustainable and long-lasting.

-When minorities are seriously underrepresented in the organization, they may be subjected to stereotyped evaluations and tokenism.
-These biases can then result in negative consequences for both the workers and the larger organization, resulting in limited progress.
+When minorities are under-represented in the organization, they may be aware of stereotypes and tokenism.
+These biases can result in negative consequences for both the workers and the larger organization, resulting in limited progress.

-In addition to increasing the representation of these groups, companies can improve visibility in other ways.
-For example, companies can have their less represented members lead internal presentations and represent the company at conferences.
+In addition to increasing the representation of these groups, companies need to improve visibility in other ways.
+For example, companies can have less represented members lead internal presentations and represent the company at conferences.

 Take Online Courses

 You can also educate yourself on the nuances of diversity with online courses.
-These courses are not only free, but they also offer you a way to broaden your mind and break down biases.
+These courses are free, but they also offer you a way to broaden your mind and break down biases.

 Diversity And Inclusion in the Workplace

 This course by Coursera explores the contradiction of diversity.
-To benefit from diversity, we need to hear and see things that are different from our own belief systems.
+We need to hear and see things differently from our own belief systems to benefit from diversity.
 However, hearing and seeing different opinions triggers a reflex of discrimination.